onegambler/alexa-tesco-skill/README.md

 Let's keep this somewhere as we will need to use it later.

 ### Amazon Lambda
-As mentioned before we are going to need an [AWS account](https://aws.amazon.com/).
-We will needed to deploy the code to Lambda, which will process the requests.
+As mentioned before we need an [AWS account](https://aws.amazon.com/) as we will deploy the code to AWS Lambda, which will process the requests.
 The first 1,000,000 requests/month are free, so more than enough to not spend a penny.

-There's plenty of tutorials on how to set it up, so I won't get into details.
+There's plenty of tutorials, so I won't get into details.

 *Before setting it up, please note!*
 > "Make sure you’ve selected the N.Virginia for English (US) skills or the EU (Ireland) region for English (UK) and German skills.
 The region is displayed in the upper right corner.
 Providing your Lambda function in the correct region prevents latency issues"